 Figure 16: Inbound Security Rules in Azure

-We have now successfully created an ExpressRoute, linked it with the virtual network gateway, and configured an NSG and route table to allow traffic connectivity with the Oracle Cloud Infrastructure VCN.
+Azure automatically propogates routes learned over VNET Gateway to attached VNet.
+We have now successfully created an ExpressRoute, linked it with the virtual network gateway, and configured an NSG and route rules are available for traffic connectivity with the Oracle Cloud Infrastructure VCN.

 In Oracle Cloud Infrastructure, configure the security lists and route table associated with the subnet that’s hosting the VM.